KingsDiscipl3/KingsDiscipl3/README.md

 - 🌱 I’m currently learning HTML 5 and Python.
 I have experience in the Unreal Engine and their blueprint system, and intermediate knowledge of C# and C++
      I haven't really used Javascript since working with the Unity3D Engine.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me will be coming soon.

 <!---
 KingsDiscipl3/KingsDiscipl3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.